jnevesbriard/jnevesbriard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a neurocritical care physician-scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, ischemic stroke, hypoxic brain injury and status epilepticus.
+I am a neurocritical care physician-scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, intracerebral hemorrhage, ischemic stroke and status epilepticus.
 Please feel free to reach out to discuss potential areas of collaboration.

 ## Background